greffgreff/researches/group-project.md

 Frontend predominantly.
 Offset my lack in backend dev with IP, where I built a RESTful API in Spring Boot.

 ## LO1: Web Application

-### User-friendly
-> The goal of usability testing is to understand how real users interact with your website and make changes based on the results

-### Full-stack
 The project is a full-stack application.
 The frontend uses the popular ReactJS framework in javascript and the backend, ASP in C#.
 While the frontend handles the POS, the KDS, and the IMS combined, the backend handles CRUD functionality on a MySQL database in a RESTful manner.
 Architecture diagram of the system the team built:
 ![architecture](https://i.imgur.com/RQ64cmJ.png)